From dramatic news headlines to wild ups and downs in prices, you can't go far these days without hearing about cryptocurrencies.

 Similar to how some other digital wallet providers like Venmo, PayPal, Cash App, or Zelle enable electronic transfers with traditional currencies, bitcoin transfers can be made online or through a smartphone app on the Bitcoin network.
 Unlike those other digital wallet providers, Bitcoin is an open system, which can be accessed and used by anyone in the world.

 You can also buy bitcoin as an investment.
-Bitcoin's price has risen from $0.09 at its founding in 2009 to roughly $29,000 as of mid-May 2022—with huge price swings occurring on a frequent basis (see graph).
-Investors need to be sure they can stomach that kind of volatility and risk of loss.
+However, be prepared to stomach substantial volatility.
+Bitcoin's price has risen from $0.09 at its founding in 2009 to nearly $69,000 as of November 2021, then all the way back down to roughly $15,500 by November 2022—with huge price swings occurring on a frequent basis.
+Investors need to be sure their portfolios can endure this level of up and down action.

 What is a bitcoin wallet?

 A bitcoin wallet is essentially an electronic vault where you can hold bitcoin.
 Just like your bank or investment account has a routing number, your bitcoin wallet will have a public address.
 It consists of seemingly random letters and numbers that aren't necessarily linked to names, home or business addresses, or other personally identifying information.

 You will need your public address, along with password-like codes called public and private keys, to send, receive, and access your bitcoin.

 In most cases, those who purchase, sell, or transfer bitcoin will be charged transaction fees by the platforms where they hold their cryptocurrency.
 Transaction costs can vary widely, ranging from 0.5% to 4%, depending on the funding method used.

 Every bitcoin transaction also has a so-called network fee.
 This is automatically deducted from the bitcoin sent, and the amount of the fee varies based on a variety of factors.
 Transaction fees on the core Bitcoin network fluctuate, depending on how congested the network is.